← Back to trust

 8.3.
 The failure-mode taxonomy

 Signal-capital substitution can operate through four pathways that the structural conditions above enable.
-Bootstrapping capture occurs when capital-based validator authority is established before real evaluative work begins, and the capital-based authority persists even as real evaluative work emerges or fails to emerge.
+Bootstrapping capture occurs when capital-based validator authority is established before substantive evaluative work begins, and the capital-based authority persists even as evaluative work emerges or fails to emerge.
 Speculative-attention capture occurs when capital flows track speculative interest rather than evaluative substance, so capital-weighted authority becomes authority over speculative narrative rather than over evaluation.
 Consensus-conformity capture occurs when stake-weighted consensus rewards alignment with majority stake-weighted opinion, inducing validators to copy high-stake validators rather than evaluate independently.
 Weak-construct capture occurs when the subnet task lacks external calibration, so internal stake-weighted consensus can produce any ranking without external constraint.

 8.4.
 Lui-Sun evidence engagement